August, the last month of the summer in

 June, August through

-December are months with rainfall.
-August is the first month it rains.
+Libya.
+August is the first month it rains in Benghazi.
 Throughout August, Benghazi receives 3mm (0.12") of precipitation.
 During the entire year, Benghazi aggregates up to 270mm (10.63") of precipitation.

 Sea temperature

-Note: For swimming, diving, and other water activities, temperatures between 25°C (77°F) and 29°C (84.2°F) are perceived as very enjoyable and pleasurable for prolonged periods without feeling uncomfortable.
+Note: For water activities like swimming, diving, and more, temperatures ranging between 25°C (77°F) and 29°C (84.2°F) offer superior comfort and enjoyment for lengthy durations.

 Daylight

-On the first day of the month, sunrise is at 05:54 and sunset at 19:37.
-On the last day of August, in Benghazi, sunrise is at 06:13 and sunset at 19:05 EET.
+On the first day of the month, sunrise is at 05:54 and sunset at 19:36.
+On the last day of August, sunrise is at 06:14 and sunset at 19:04 EET.

 Sunshine

-In August, the average sunshine is 11.8h.
+The average sunshine in August is 11.8h.

 UV index